Best turbo-petrol automatic crossovers under Rs 12 lakh

 Autocar India rating: 8/10

-The Citroen C3 Turbo stands out for its potent performance from the 110hp, 1.2-litre engine and exceptional ride quality.
+The Citroen C3 Turbo stands out for its potent performance from the 110hp 1.2-litre engine and exceptional ride quality.
 Both MT and AT gearboxes are smooth, and it handles quite well, too.
-Citroen has also fixed the issue of lacking features, and its great value at its price.
+Citroen has even fixed the issue of lacking features and now offers great value at its price.
 However, the sparse service network will be a limitation.

 Nissan Magnite